-The FAS consists of three departments, namely Biological Sciences, Physical Sciences and Mathematical Sciences and offers undergraduate programs in Biological Sciences and Physical Sciences.
-Three-year General degrees and four-year Special degrees in Applied Biology, Applied Statistics, Chemistry, Computer Science, Mathematics and Physics are offered.
-In addition, a four-year degree in Applied Sciences is also obtainable.
+The FAS consists of four departments, namely Biological Sciences, Chemical Sciences, Mathematical Sciences and Physical Sciences and offers undergraduate programs in Biological Sciences and Physical Sciences.
+Three-year General Degrees and four-year Honours Degrees in Applied Biology, Applied Statistics, Botany, Chemistry, Computer Science, Mathematics and Physics are offered.
+In addition, a four-year Honours Degree in Applied Sciences is also obtainable.

-Our main objectives are to :
+Our main objectives are to: